PerfectlySoft/PerfectDocs/guide/StORM-PostgreSQL.md

 .Package(url: "https://github.com/SwiftORM/Postgres-Storm.git", majorVersion: 1)
 ```

+Please note that you may need to include the XML libraries for your platform as documented in [https://www.perfect.org/docs/xml.html](https://www.perfect.org/docs/xml.html)

 ### A note about protecting from SQL Injection attacks

 StORM does its best to protect your data from SQL injection attacks by parameterizing values.